isomerpages/ncss-ssi/_about-us/Our Audience.md

 job roles.</p>
 <p><strong>Volunteers and Caregivers</strong>
 <br>Volunteers and caregivers are not formally employed within the social
-service sector but provide essential support networks to ensure the of the viability of the sector.
+service sector but provide essential support networks to ensure the viability of the sector.
 They help to relieve manpower shortages and the strain on healthcare systems.</p>
 <p>Volunteers help fufill the manpower needs of the social service sector
 by complementing the roles of full time professionals in social service agencies (SSAs).</p>